-- (1) All voluntarily redirected ERA 1 award funds were approved by the grantee's authorizing official in accordance with Treasury guidance; - (2) All redirected ERA 1 award funds were deposited to the official, authorized bank account of the receiving grantee, as approved by Treasury; and - (3) All ERA 1 award funds received through the redirection process are used in accordance with the ERA 1 Award Terms.
+- a.
+Confirm that all voluntarily redirected ERA 1 award funds were approved by the grantee's authorizing official in accordance with Treasury guidance; - b.
+Verify that all redirected ERA 1 award funds were deposited to the official, authorized bank account of the receiving grantee, as approved by Treasury; and - c.
+Confirm that all ERA 1 award funds received through the redirection process are used in accordance with the ERA 1 Award Terms.